 A typical Google Ventures Design Sprint looks like this: a group of people, one room.
 A table of creative supplies, whiteboards everywhere.
 Everyone understands their week will be deeply collaborative.
 They’re gonna bond.
 It’s gonna be intense.
 And there’s gonna be sketches.
 Walls of stickies.
 Snacking.
 Coffee.
 Work.
 Output!
 Exhaustion!
 Problem solving!!
 Learning!!
 Yesss!!

 People want that GV Design Sprint experience.
 It’s a rare treat for most people to spend a week dedicated to solving big problems together over five days with no distractions.
-So, what happens to that coveted experience when you hold a remote Design Sprint?
+So, what happens to that coveted experience when you hold your own, utilizing the remote Design Sprint template?
 How can you harness the magic?

 The Design Sprint Kit for Miro helps you do just that.
 This is a step-by-step facilitator guide for running a remote Design Sprint.
 You’ll see how to use the Design Sprint Kit for Miro to help it run smoothly.